DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/Image Processing/image_process.rst

 Crop Around Mask
 ~~~~~~~~~~~~~~
-crops the image around a mask with size of the user’s specifications in pixels.
+This operation crops the image around a mask with size of the user’s specifications in pixels.
 This operation was added to produce cropped images which can then be fed into DL models.
 The image below shows the settings of this operation.

 .. image:: Images/crop_around_mask/gui.png
     :align: center